lenassad/passage/README.md

-The DPNI folder contains two subfolders, DPNI-A and DPNI-G. Each of them includes a file named `main_program.py`, which is the main executable code.
-The `utils.py` file defines the supporting functions.
-The `data` folder contains the main experimental samples used in the paper.**
+The DPNI folder contains two subfolders, DPNI-A and DPNI-G. Each of them includes a file named main_program.py, which is the main executable code.
+The utils.py file defines the supporting functions.
+The data folder contains the main experimental samples used in the paper.